 To apply for any position listed above, please email your resume and a letter of introduction with a short autobiography to Bill Pernice, Pedagogical Administrator (email@example.com).
 We are especially interested in your Waldorf training, your experience, and your connection to anthroposophy.

-General information for applicants for full-time positions:Our school's approach is oriented toward providing a setting in which students can develop into independent individuals in a holistic way.
-We offer a competitive salary and benefits, generous retirement and health insurance contributions, and subsidized housing.
+Our school's approach is oriented toward providing a setting in which students can develop into independent individuals in a holistic way.
+We offer a competitive salary and benefits, generous retirement and health insurance contributions, and access to subsidized housing.

 The successful applicant will be joining a vibrant faculty, and be able to partake of the benefits of an established anthroposophical community in suburban New York, about 20 miles from the cultural offerings and diversity of NYC and close to large state parks.
-Our school, now in its sixties, contains an enlivening mix of seasoned, maturing, and novice teachers.
+Our school, now in its sixties, contains an enlivening mix of seasoned, maturing, and newer teachers.
 The overall enrollment of our school is around 390 students.
 Our school is accredited by AWSNA and NYSAIS.